John Selman

-John Henry Selman (November 16, 1839 – April 6, 1896) was sometimes identified as an outlaw and sometimes a working lawman of the Old West.
-He is best known as the man who shot John Wesley Hardin in the Acme Saloon in El Paso, Texas, on August 19, 1895.
+John Henry Selman (November 16, 1839 – April 5, 1896) was sometimes identified as an outlaw and sometimes a working lawman of the Old West.
+He is best known as the man who fatally shot John Wesley Hardin in the Acme Saloon in El Paso, Texas, on August 19, 1895.

 Early life, service with the Confederacy

 John Henry Selman was born in Madison County, Arkansas.
 He was the son of Jeremiah Selman.
 The Selman family moved to Grayson County, Texas, in 1858.

 After his father's death on December 16, 1861, Selman joined the 22nd Texas Cavalry and served during the Civil War.

 On August 17, 1865, Selman married Edna Degraffenreid.
 The couple had four children.
 He and his family eventually moved to Fort Griffin in Shackelford County, Texas.

 Life as a lawman

 In 1877, Selman became a deputy inspector for hides, working under fellow inspector, ex-Shackleford County sheriff, John M. Larn.

 Selman and Larn fought against rustlers and vigilante justice in the lawless area of northwest Texas.
 The two were involved in several shootouts with bandits and outlaws during the period that followed.
 Then, on June 24, 1878, vigilantes shot Larn to death in an Albany, Texas, jail cell.

 Larn had been arrested after six hides, which did not belong to him, had been found behind his house.
 Even though Selman was out of town at the time, he was implicated in the theft, and found himself a wanted man, hunted by these same vigilantes, who were friends with several men who had previously been either arrested or killed by him.